NA-Fury/seven-wonders-companion/privacy-policy.md

 The App is not specifically targeted at children under 13.
 We do not knowingly collect personal information from children.

 ## Contact
-If you have questions about this Privacy Policy, contact us at:
+If you have questions about this Privacy Policy, contact me at:
 📧 naziha2305@gmail.com